jameslock86/noQuery/README.md

 **YOU DID IT!** You added a loader and click function to your web page using just regular old vanilla javascript, without a lick of jQuery.
 Don't you feel awesome?
 You should.
 Let's do more!

-## Adding and Removing Classes in jQuery
+## Adding and Removing Classes

+So, our button already looks nice (thank you, [Skeleton](http://getskeleton.com/)!), but let's make it BIGGER AND BETTER.

 Let's face it - your button is ugly.
 We can make it look better.
 We're going to create three things: